Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Results

 \subsection{Definitions and Notation}

 To present our results, we provide the following notation and definitions.
-First, we are using the standard Euclidean inner and outer products ($x^Ty$ and $xy^T$) and all vectors and matrices are real-valued.
+We note that we are using the standard Euclidean inner and outer products ($x^Ty$ and $xy^T$) and all vectors and matrices are real-valued.